What is Peripheral Arterial Disease (PAD/PVD)?

-Peripheral arterial disease (PAD) is a circulatory condition in which narrowed blood vessels reduce blood flow to the limbs.
+Peripheral arterial disease (PAD), also known as peripheral vascular disease (PVD), is a circulatory condition in which narrowed blood vessels reduce blood flow to the limbs.
 The most common symptom is painful muscle cramping in the hips, thighs, or buttocks.

 Alate Vein Center utilizes state-of-the-art testing to diagnose peripheral arterial disease and the extent of the disease.
-Interventional radiologists were pioneers in the minimally-invasive treatment of peripheral arterial disease and their technical expertise and training exceeds that of other specialties.
+Interventional radiologists were pioneers in the minimally-invasive treatment of PAD/PVD and their technical expertise and training exceed that of other specialties.
 Our interventional radiology team has over 30 years of experience helping patients regain and maintain their mobility and prevent life-debilitating amputation.

-Even if you do not show signs or symptoms, the American Heart Association recommends a PAD screening if you smoke and/or have diabetes because this puts you at high risk for PAD.
+Even if you do not show signs or symptoms, the American Heart Association recommends a PAD screening if you smoke and/or have diabetes because this puts you at high risk for developing the disease.

 - Cigarette smokers – If you smoke, you may have four times the risk of PAD than nonsmokers.